apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

         java -jar target/examples-stress.jar stress \
               --list rng64.list \
-              --low-bits \
+              --source64 LO \
               --reverse-bits \
               --prefix target/tu_lo_r_ \
               ./stdin2testu01 \
               BigCrush

-If a 32-bit provider is used with the `--low-bits` or `--upper-bits` options then an error message is shown.
+If a 32-bit provider is used with the `--source64=LONG` or `--raw64` options then an error message is shown as this is explicitly for 64-bit output.
+Other `source64` options split the 64-bit output for testing with a 32-bit stress test application.
+These options are ignored for any 32-bit provider; this allows testing 64-bit and 32-bit providers in the same batch execution.